 Mesa is a growing market that offers potential house flippers a great opportunity.
-The median home value is $250,800, it's seen a 1-year growth of 8.1%, and the one-year forecast is 6.0%.
-In Mesa, the median listing price is $265,000 and the median sale price is $240,300 with each home spending an average of 63 days on the market.
+The median home value is $420,001, it's seen a 1-year growth of 27%.
+In Mesa, homes receive an offer and go under contract in approximately 23 days after going live, according to Redfin.

 Tucson is close to city life but still suburban enough and close to nature to make it feel like an oasis.
-The median home value here is $187,800, the median list price is $219,900, and the median sale price is $194,900.
-The Tucson market has grown by 5.8% in the last year and is expected to grow by another 3.8% in the coming year.
-The average Tucson home spends 69 days on the market.
+The median home value here is $311,868.
+However, the Tucson home market is growing fast, with prices rising by 24.4%. in the last year.
+The average Tucson home spends 35 days on the market before going under contract.

 Phoenix offers families and individuals a lot to do.
 It's close to just about everything, but still quiet and has a suburban feel for those who don't like a chaotic atmosphere.
-The median home value here is $242,300 with a median list price of $276,500 and a median sale price of $222,700.
-The market in Phoenix has grown by 7.5% in the last year and is expected to grow another 5.4% in the coming year.
-The average home here spends 74 days on the market.
+The median home value here is $413,494.
+The market in Phoenix has grown by 28.8% in the last year, and is expected to grow further in 2022.
+The average home here spends 23 days on the market.

 Peoria Arizona is a nice, quiet town with scenic views and nature activities.
-The median home value here is $279,400, the median list price is $329,900, and the median sale price is $268,300.
-The market here has experienced a one-year growth of 6% and is expected to grow by another 5.5% in the coming year.
-The average home here spends 72 days on the market.
+The median home value here is $478,210, and the market has experienced explosive one-year growth of 30.7%.
+The average home here spends just 19 days on the market.

 Glendale is close to city life but far enough away to be peaceful, as well.
-The median home value here is $232,700, the median list price is $249,900, and the median sale price is $221,700.
-Glendale's market has grown by 7.1% in the last year, and forecasts say that it will grow another 5.2% in the coming year.
-The average home here spends 69 days on the market.
+The median home value here is $396,062.
+Glendale's home prices have risen by 29.3% over the past year, and forecasts say that it will grow further in 2022.
+The average home here spends only 21 days on the market.